andrewnathanco/splotch/README.md

-# splotch
+# challenge
-Splotch is a daily puzzle game about colors
+Challenge is a word game that forces you to try and make the longest word possible.